AbbyBurden/HEK-Flare-Positions/README.md

 ## Data Coverage

-The current version of this dataset includes flare positions up to 2022 August.
+The current version of this dataset includes flare positions up to 2024 July.

 ## Note on HPC Coordinate Generation